mahouboy23/IB-notes/Comparative essay.md

 - Write a good thesis statement which make a claim about the author's purpose in writing
 - Find evidence from both text to support the claims that you make in your thesis statement
 - Write paragraph that follows the PEACE act structure which stand's for [[Peace act]]
+- A comparative essay typically requires students to compare and contrast two or more texts, ideas or concepts.
+The essay should analyse the similarities and the differences between the chosen texts or concepts and evaluate there signifiants.
+- The structure of a comparative essay may vary depending on the specific requirements of the assignment but it should include an introduction a body paragraph and a conclusions.

+### 1/ Introduction
+The introduction should provide the background information on the texts or concepts, being compared and state the main thesis or argument of the essay.

+### 2/ The body paragraph
+In the body paragraph we should organise the similarities and differences between the texts or concepts in a logical and clear manner.
+Each paragraph should focus on one specific comparaison or contrast and provide evidence and analyses to support a thesis